 DRP.
 Distribution resource plan.
 A requirement of the CPUC (state law AB 327) that investor-owned utilities develop plans to accommodate more DERPs in their transmission and distribution operations; six ancillary services are defined in the DRP, and the term comes from CA ISOs initiative to accommodate the types of services microgrids could provide.
 Allowing DERPs to aggregate DER to meet the ISO’s 0.5 MW minimum participation requirement enables entry of residential to corporate resources into energy wholesale markets.

 Disconnect.
 A “smart” safety device that can interrupt a circuit.

 Hertz (Hz).
 A unit of electrical frequency, defined as one cycle per second.

 Inverter.
 A device that (usually) converts direct current (DC) into alternating current (AC).
 A number of different inverters are deployed at the farm to determine how well each one integrates with the MicroGrid.

 Kilowatt (kW).
 A measure of 1,000 watts of power; the rate at which electric power is generated or consumed.

 Kilowatt-hour (kWh).
-A measure of 1,000 watts of energy; the generation or consumption of 1,000 watts of electric power for one hour.
+A measure of 1,000 watt-hours of energy; the generation or consumption of 1,000 watts of electric power for one hour.